SGM Degree / Materials Science and Engineering

 2015–present: Sales Manager for the Industrial Sector, Southern France Region – TESA France

-“The DUT in General Management is much more than just a tool in my day-to-day work; it’s really a way of thinking that allows me to navigate the various types of roles and departments I encounter every day in my sales career.
-From the design office to quality control, through methods and industrialization departments, every issue becomes clear and actionable, making it much easier to convey information to non-technical counterparts that might initially seem difficult to grasp.”
+“The DUT in General Management is much more than just a tool in my day-to-day work; it’s more like a way of thinking that allows me to navigate the various types of roles and departments I encounter every day in my sales career.
+From the design office to quality control, through methods and industrialization departments, all issues can then be broken down and analyzed, making it much easier to convey information to non-technical counterparts that might initially seem difficult for them to grasp.”

 "The program is comprehensive and covers a very broad range of industrial activities and processes, with a very (perhaps overly) strong focus on polymers.
 This is a real point of distinction for those who want a well-stocked toolkit and a wide range of career paths."